fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 **Harmonic drive maker**
 * Makes a strain wave gear box.
-Gives very high gear ratios and low backlash
+Has very high gear ratios and low backlash

 **Inside gear for pinion maker**
 * Creates a gear matching a pinion from "Roller rack and pinion maker".
 Great for making geared rack and pinion drive systems.
 Connect pinion geometery from a "Roller rack and pinion maker" component.

 **Roller rack and pinion maker**
-* Makes rack and pinion gemetry suitable for 3 axis CNC milling.
+* Makes rack and pinion geometry suitable for 3 axis CNC milling.
 Has low backlash, but is vulnerable to contamination.
 More options inside component.